kapetan/repaint/README.md

 # repaint

 A HTML layout engine written in Javascript.
 Draws the provided HTML on a canvas.
-See the working [example][test].
 There are still a lot of functionalities missing, but it is able to render some basic HTML.
 Right now it only works in the browser, but might be made to run in a node environment with some modifications.

 	npm install repaint

 The module tries to follow the [CSS 2.1][css21] specification.

+# Examples

+The [repaint-chrome][rc] repository provides a simple interface for editing and rendering markdown and HTML using `repaint`.
+The markdown is rendered by first converting it to plain HTML.

+- [kapetan/text-width][tw] markdown formatted readme
+- [mafintosh/peerflix][pf] markdown formatted readme with images
+- [Marcus Tullius Tiro][wiki] wikipedia mobile page.
+It's not possible to render arbitrary wikipedia pages since `repaint` doesn't support CSS shorthand properties.

 # Usage